Terms We Use

 Adjudicator

 An adjudicator is a person who decides a case.
-At the WSIAT, a case is usually decided by one adjudicator (a Vice-Chair).
-Sometimes it is decided by three adjudicators (a Vice-Chair, a Worker Member and Employer Member).
+At the WSIAT, a case is usually decided by 1 adjudicator (a Vice-Chair).
+Sometimes it is decided by 3 adjudicators (a Vice-Chair, a Worker Member and an Employer Member).
+In exceptional circumstances, it is decided by 5 adjudicators (3 Vice-Chairs, a Worker Member and an Employer Member).

 Appeal